d99kris/nchat/README.md

 If issues are still encountered, please use `nchat -k` (keydump mode) to determine the key codes and modify `~/.nchat/key.conf` accordingly.

+### Sent messages are not visible

+For terminals with eight colors (or more) the default color theme displays sent messages in gray (shaded).
+Some terminals may wrongly report supporting more colors than two, or the terminal may be set up with gray mapped to black.
+In this case sent / own messages may appear invisible.
+To avoid nchat using gray one can edit `~/.nchat/color.conf` and remove occurances of `gray`.

 Technical Details
 =================